 A visit to Walt Whitman Park is one of the best things to do in Downtown Brooklyn when you just need a breath of fresh air or some inspiration.

-Although most people don’t visit this park to get active, like some of our other Brooklyn parks, it’s a great space to unwind and escape all your worries.
+Although most people don’t visit this park to get active, like some of our other Brooklyn parks, it’s a great space to take a walking break on a bench or bring a book and just enjoy a nice day.

 While you’re walking around the park, keep an eye out for some Whitman excerpts from his poems and be sure to check out the rest of the Walt Whitman Brooklyn sites nearby.